 How we feel, think, and behave

 How problems can develop in these areas of functioning

-How to facilitate change in order to help reduce distress, resolve problems, and improve overall well-being
+How to create change in order to help reduce distress, resolve problems, and improve overall well-being

-We get by doing the best we can in the moment, but for various reasons sometimes we haven’t learned the necessary skills to manage our distress or we don’t have a safe person we can seek support from.
+We get by doing the best we can in the moment, but for various reasons sometimes we haven’t learned the necessary skills to manage our distress, life hits us hard, or we don’t have a safe person we can seek support from.

 My education, training, clinical practice, and commitment to life-long learning and professional growth, enables me choose up-to-date, effective, ethical, and creative therapeutic approaches to help meet the unique needs of each client.

 What should I expect in the first appointment?

 My aim is to help you feel comfortable and safe to talk openly about your concerns, while reminding you that you are in control of the pace of therapy and what you choose to address in session.

 I request to meet with just the parents of adolescents for the initial assessment, so that parents can help to provide a full picture of what is going on, share their concerns, have a chance to meet me and ask questions, etc. I address in the intake the level of involvement from parents throughout the therapy process for their teens.